xrdocs/segment-routing/_open-software/SONiC.md

 ## FRR

 The default routing stacked used together with SONiC is FRRouting.
-FRRouting has support for SRv6 uSID, including the configuration of L3VPNs (RFC9252).
+FRRouting has support for SRv6 uSID, including the configuration of L3VPNs among others.